imrafaelmerino/JIO/README.md

 ### <a name="Lambdas"><a/> Lambdas

 In the world of JIO, working with effectful functions is a common practice.
-These functions return effects, and you'll often encounter them in your code:
+The following functions return `IO` effects, and you'll often encounter them in your code:

 ```code

 Function<I, IO<O>>

 BiFunction<A,B, IO<O>>

 ```

 To make our code more concise and readable, we can give these effectful functions an alias.
 Let's call them "Lambdas":